lizadaly/utopia-novels/books/arqtiq/book.md

-floating population, this last much improved by the efforts of the Salvation Army, who have charmed the crowed to good behavior as they enjoy appreciatively their sweet-voiced pleadings,
+floating population, this last much improved by the efforts of the Salvation Army, who have charmed the crowed to good behavior as they enjoy appreciatively their sweet-voiced pleadings.

 I look out at the country, dotted with quartz-mill chimneys, with their heavy roar, as the heavy stamp crushes the granite to free the gold imprisoned in their bastile.
-To all we bid good-bye, as we turn Cape Horn, and though still among the clouds, we see and "hear the rushing river below.
+To all we bid good-bye, as we turn Cape Horn, and though still among the clouds, we see and hear the rushing river below.
 As all streams here are given to chatty hilarity, I think once more of the one where oft I have walked on trailed path.